 Japanese is the language of approximately 125 million people in Japan.
 Moreover, there are thousands of Japanese speakers elsewhere across the globe.
 Japan continues to be an economic powerhouse in the 21st Century.
 The Japanese economy is the second largest in the world.
 Only the USA has a higher GNP.

-For a native Japanese, mastering the three scripts and complicated grammar comes naturally, as does the need to convey the right degree of formality in every communication.
-These elements come not so easily to every translator, and observing the requisite formalities adds an extra dimension to translation.
-It is easy to see that achieving accuracy in Japanese translation is a highly challenging endeavor.
+For native Japanese, mastering the three scripts and complicated grammar comes naturally, as does the need to convey the right degree of formality in every communication.
+These elements do not come so easily to every translator, and observing the requisite formalities adds an extra dimension to translation.
+It is easy to see that achieving accuracy in Japanese translation is a highly challenging

 The high level of structure in traditional Japanese society dictates the complicated rules governing the formality with which Japanese people communicate.